sirech/homepage2/src/pages/articles/2023-02-19-the-humble-extract-method/index.md

 As described in the book [Working Effectively with Legacy Code](../book-review-working-effectively-with-legacy-code/), extracting methods allows you to break down smaller pieces.
 At some point, they become small enough that you can write some tests for them.

 It's not pretty, but it gets the job done.
-Much better than the alternative of not really knowing if your changes will screw something.
+Much better than the alternative of not really knowing if your changes will break something.

 ## Notice I Didn't Talk about Reuse